 Reports containing exempt or confidential matters will not, however, be available.

 Minutes from Cabinet meetings are placed on public deposit no later than 5.00 pm on the day following each meeting and can be viewed by selecting the relevant agenda or minute below.

-Please note: agendas and minutes of meetings prior to those available online may be obtained by contacting the Senior Committee Manager, Iain Edmiston:
+Please note: agendas and minutes of meetings prior to those available online may be obtained by contacting the committee manager, Iain Edmiston:

 Telephone: (01482) 393208

 East Riding of Yorkshire Council Democratic Services County Hall Beverley HU17 9BA

 Please note: that there may be a charge for copying any information.

 The Forward Plan of Key Decisions contains matters which are likely to be subject of a key decisions.